komed3/TranslateHub/README.md

 The **TranslateHub** app provides a comprehensive statistics view to help you track the translation progress.
 Progress bars at the bottom of the left panel shows the progress for the currently selected language and namespace.

 If you want to see overall statistics, use the `Show Statistics` option in the `Edit` menu.
 This dialog shows translation progress for all languages and namespaces as a matrix.
 Double-click on a cell to navigate directly to that language and namespace.

+Via `Missing Translations` in the `Edit` menu, you can see all missing translations across all languages and namespaces in a list view.
+Alternatively, you can search within all translations using the `Search` option.

 ## Project Structure